cuplv/cuanto/CONTRIBUTING.md

 [Atlassian.
 Gitflow Workflow]: https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow

-## Commit Messages
+## Commits and Commit Messages

-We follow standard conventions for writing effective Git commit messages.
+We follow standard conventions for making commits and writing effective Git commit messages.
 First read the brief [How to Write a Git Commit Message] and then [Contributing to a Project][ProGit: Contributing to a Project] from the [ProGit] book.
-In short, write substantitive messages that convey _why_ something was changed versus simply saying _what_ was changed.
+In short, make logically incremental commits and write substantitive messages that convey _why_ something was changed versus simply saying _what_ was changed.

 [How to Write a Git Commit Message]: https://chris.beams.io/posts/git-commit/
 [ProGit: Contributing to a Project]: https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project "Scott Chacon and Ben Straub.
 ProGit: Distributed Git: Contributing to a Project."